 Racing tires have drawbacks, though.
 They can create more road noise, for one, while also riding slightly rougher due to their lower profile.
 In addition, racing tires aren’t designed for use in harsh weather, although there are some exceptions.
 Some racing tires take the performance focus even further and have no tread to speak of, for maximum grip on track surfaces.

-Competitive racing tires are technically different from performance tires or summer tires — many racing tires aren’t street legal, in fact, but for the purposes of this guide, we’re bundling all performance models together under the “racing” banner.
-Our buying guide is full of helpful information, as well as some of our favorites, to get your shopping started.
+Competitive racing tires are technically different from performance tires or summer tires — many racing tires aren’t street legal, in fact, but for our purposes, we’re bundling all performance models together under the “racing” banner.

 First things first: your tire needs to be the correct size.
 Tire dimensions are listed in a figure that looks something like this: 285/35R22 106Y.
 Your tire’s figure may vary a bit, but here’s what each part means.